MostAwesomeDude/website/content/entries/lessons.rst

 Think about this for a second.
 Remember, ``Deferred`` objects carry state around with them, so we need this "impure" sort of approach, which is really not actually impure but just object-at-a-time.
-If you're unsure of exactly what this snippet's doing, stop and think about it for a bit until you're sure you've got it down.
+If you're unsure of exactly what this snippet's doing, go through it one bit at a time.

+ #.
+Take a ``Deferred`` which will fire with a value of type ``a``.
+ #.
+Append a callback which transforms ``a`` into ``b``.
+ #.
+Return a ``Deferred`` which will fire with a value of type ``b``.

-Now, let's make this concrete.
+Now, let's make this concrete with an example.
 Let's say that we've got a system that has two implementations of a client, one which is synchronous, and one which is asynchronous.
 We've isolated and split out these clients such that they have exactly the same setup functions, and they return exactly the same data, with one single difference: One client is blocking and returns the data, and the other client is non-blocking and returns a ``Deferred`` which will fire with the data.
 This is *exactly* the difference that ``maybeDeferred`` can paper over.
 We've got all of the code set up just the way we want it, according to those conditions I listed earlier.

 But!
 These clients only make up a couple dozen lines of code.
 There are still thousands of lines of code that only work with the synchronous client.
 How do